-Calibrate: The "Calibrate" button provides a simple 4-step process for calibrating the GL500 Data Logger to a particular sensor.
+Calibrate: The "Calibrate" button provides a simple 4-step process for calibrating the logger to a particular sensor.
 Click the Calibrate button and follow the menu instructions.

-Click on the High EU field and enter the high engineering unit that will be used to calibrate the sensor, not the highest reading the sensor can output.
-In the example of pH, enter 10 which is the highest calibration solution to be used.
-Click Next.
+Click on the High EU field and enter the high engineering unit that will be used to calibrate the logger, not the highest reading the sensor can output.
+In this example of water level, a depth of 8 feet used to calibrate the logger, even though the sensor can measure up to 15 feet.

 Place the sensor in the condition that will cause it to output the level corresponding to the high EU entered in the previous menu.
 Wait for the data reading to stabilize.
-Click Next.

-Click on the Low EU field and enter the low engineering unit that will be used to calibrate the sensor, not the lowest reading the sensor can output.
-In the example of pH, enter 4 which is the lowest calibration solution to be used.
+Click on the Low EU field and enter the low engineering unit that will be used to calibrate the logger, not necessarily the lowest reading the sensor can output.
+In this example, the value is zero feet, which is the lowest calibration point and water level.
 Click Next.